KARC logo

 4. A Log will be kept by each Kingston Emergency Net Senior Controller, which will be copied for the Kingston Amateur Radio Club archives.
 Copies of logs from other Emergency Nets activated on our repeater would be appreciated.

-a.
+5. The Kingston Emergency Net if activated will handle traffic in the following methods: a.
 If possible the two parties will talk directly to each other and be logged as time, who they were and which stations they were using;

 b.
 Pass traffic with who message is for, who message is from, text of the message, log as time, stations used, brief comment of message, and if message was and/or to be relayed via another method of transmission.